 What type of music does the YCB play?

 The YCB performs a wide variety of music, including marches, student compositions, concertos, and other classic and contemporary band compositions.
-A fuller list, including all of the music played by the band in Woolsey Hall from 1982 onwards can be found HERE.

 Who is the conductor of the Yale Concert Band?

 The concert band is conducted by Dr. Thomas C. Duffy, Adjunct Professor in the School of Music and Yale University’s Director of Bands.